cryotools/matilda/docs/testing.md

 Separate tests are still required for positive cumulative mass-balance handling and serial-versus-parallel calibration equivalence.

+The current SPOTPY parallel route uses MPI.
+Parallel-equivalence checks are not part of the local test suite because its pinned environment does not include an MPI runtime.

 The continuous-integration workflow also builds a wheel and verifies that its package files are byte-for-byte copies of the maintained sources.